RainTrap341/NorthstarDocs/docs/Wiki/hosting-a-server-with-northstar/dedicated-server/best-practices.md

 # Best practices

-{% hint style="info" %}
+!!! info
     TODO: If you have experience in hosting Northstar servers and want to share your knowledge, please open a [pull request](https://github.com/R2Northstar/NorthstarWiki/pulls).
-{% endhint %}

 ## Optimization Commands (Optional)